 - Drizzle about a third of the coconut oil across the top then stir a few times.
-Repeat thrice until there is no dry looking bits of flour in sight.
+Repeat until you've stirred in all the oil.

-- If you have chilled the dough, allow it to come back up to almost room temperature before rolling.
+- If you have chilled the dough, allow it to come back to room temperature first.

 - Sprinkle flour on the counter and place the unwrapped disc of dough in the center.
 Flip once to get flour on both sides.

-- Once you have the dough rolled out to be a bit thicker than a nickel, run the metal spatula underneath one more time to loosen it.
-Position your rolling pin about a quarter of the way into the circle.
-Use your flat metal spatula to lift the dough from the counter and flop it over the rolling pin in one motion.
+- Use the flat metal spatula to lift the dough from the counter and flop it over the rolling pin in one motion.

 - Congrats!
 Now make your pie.